You are here

 Stay informed and connected on the latest COVID-19 developments

-The outbreak of COVID-19 in early 2020 saw Europe and in the world, unprecedented resources and efforts are focused on actions to tackle the COVID-19 outbreak and mitigate the effects of the crisis.
-The outbreak poses a serious threat, not only to the global health and wellbeing of citizens, but also to the global economy with potential harmful consequences for commerce and industry.
+The outbreak of COVID-19 in early 2020 saw Europe and in the world focus unprecedented resources and efforts on actions to tackle the outbreak and mitigate the effects of the crisis.
+It was clear that the outbreak posed a serious threat not only to the global health and wellbeing of citizens, but also to the global economy with potential harmful consequences for commerce and industry.
 In 2021, the world’s focus is gradually turning towards a global recovery, bolstered by a global vaccine roll-out.

 At AmCham EU, our goal has always been to be a valuable source of information for our members and for our stakeholders.
 We support our members’ efforts and engagement, as well as provide a forum for sharing best practices that are beneficial to everyone in our network.
 With this in mind, we have developed this webpage to share information and resources on the COVID-19 outbreak.

 AmCham EU is closely monitoring the ongoing COVID-19 crisis.
 This health emergency will also have profound social and economic implications.
 Our member companies are facing new challenges as they strive to adapt to the current circumstances.
 While economists predict we are heading toward a global recession, strong cooperation between government, business and civil society will be essential to weather the storm.

 23 – 26 March – Transatlantic Conference 2021